 To prevent this from happening, Dr. Chiaramonte recommends that you eat a balanced, healthy diet and exercise regularly after liposuction.
 If you currently live an active, healthy lifestyle, your best course of action is to keep doing what you’ve always done.
 For individuals who don’t currently eat well and exercise regularly, Dr. Chiaramonte recommends that you work with a nutritionist and a personal trainer in order to establish healthy habits moving forward.

-Timeline for Resuming Exercise after Liposuction
+Timeline For Resuming Exercise After Liposuction

+Working out after liposuction is not something that you want to rush.
 The exact amount of time you’ll need to wait before resuming exercise varies from patient to patient.
 Factors impacting when you can start exercising include:

 - The size and location of the area(s) being treated